KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 ### Services

-KeyboardKit Pro unlocks a ``ProDictationService`` that can be used in the main app, and a ``ProKeyboardDictationService`` that can be used to initialize a dictation operation from within a keyboard extension.
+KeyboardKit Pro unlocks a ``Dictation/ProService`` that can be used in the main app, and a ``Dictation/ProKeyboardService`` that can initialize dictation from a keyboard extension, perform it in the main app, then return to the keyboard to handle the result.

 ### Supported languages